 Here’s how to safely use PayPal to get a refund (for a boat tour or anything else)

 In this case, Panama Canal Trips was never resistant to providing the refund that it owed Stanton for his canceled boat tour.
 But the company had a specific preferred method for processing the refund.
 Stanton was concerned about PayPal’s scam potential that he had heard about on our site and other places.
 He was right to be cautious, but there are ways to minimize the risks.

 Here’s how you can safely use PayPal if your tour operator owes you a refund and suggests PayPal.

 - Familiarize yourself with PayPal

 The platform has a low scam potential as long as you familiarize yourself with PayPal’s terms, conditions and protocols.
 The vast majority of consumers who contact our team with PayPal problems have neglected to follow some necessary security steps.
 Unfortunately, these oversights can lead to exposure to internet (and even real-life) predators.
-(See: This is what happens when you give an iPad thief your home address).You can significantly lower your chances of being a target by understanding how to use PayPal properly.
+(See: Never give an eBay buyer your home address).You can significantly lower your chances of being a target by understanding how to use PayPal properly.

 - Set up two-step authentication (PayPal Security Key)